 After identifying unidimensional externalizing factors from the 45 CBCL items and investigating their divergent relations, we then moved to examining the longitudinal measurement invariance of both broad and specific externalizing factors.
 For the more specific factors (antagonistic externalizing, hostility, and neurodevelopmental problems), we chose to focus only on antagonistic externalizing and neurodevelopmental problems for our tests of longitudinal measurement invariance.
 This choice was motivated by a desire to examine a relatively pure dimension of antagonistic externalizing, as content related to hostility and anger tends to be interstitial in nature (i.e., it reflects both antagonistic content but also content relevant to negative affectivity; Watters et al., 2019).

-Based on our preregistered criteria for assigning CBCL items to parcels, all 45 items were used to model a latent broad-based externalizing dimension with five parcels of nine items each used as indicators.
-For antagonistic externalizing, while 19 items had primary loadings on the factor, two items were excluded from parcel assignment.
-One item was excluded due to its primary loading being below our threshold of .35, and the other because it demonstrated a substantial secondary loading (which we defined as a secondary loading with a .10 difference or less from the primary loading).
+Based on our preregistered criteria for assigning CBCL items to parcels, all 45 items were used to model a latent broad-based externalizing dimension with five parcels of nine randomly assigned items each used as indicators.
+For antagonistic externalizing, while 19 items had primary loadings on the factor, two items were excluded from parcel assignment based on our preregistered criteria — one due to a below-threshold primary loading (<.35) and the other an above-threshold secondary loading (≤.10 difference from primary loading).
 Thus, 17 items were assigned to parcels, resulting in four parcels (three four-item parcels, one five-item parcel).
 Fifteen items were used to model the neurodevelopmental dimension, using three four-item parcels and one three-item parcel.
-All items were randomly assigned to parcels, and the parcels were used as indicators of the respective latent externalizing dimension at baseline, one-year follow-up, two-year follow-up, and three-year follow-up assessments.
+All items were randomly assigned to parcels, and the parcels were used as indicators of the respective latent externalizing dimension at baseline and at one-, two-, and three-year follow-up assessments.
 Supplementary Tables S1-S3 provide descriptive information for the parcels used as indicators for each externalizing dimension.

-Last, nearly all parcels showed strong evidence of non-normality and were positively skewed.
+Nearly all parcels showed strong evidence of non-normality and were positively skewed.
 As a result, we used robust maximum likelihood to estimate all models and we report the appropriately scaled model fit statistics in our results.
 Missing data were handled using full-information maximum likelihood.
 All models were estimated in MPlus (Version 1.8.10; Muthén & Muthén, 2017).

 Longitudinal Measurement Invariance of Broad-based Externalizing

 Table 2 provides results for the tests of longitudinal measurement invariance.
-For our model of broad-based externalizing, the model demonstrated excellent absolute fit across all models.
-Concerning relative fit indices, restricting factor loadings to be equal (i.e., the test of weak invariance) did not decrement model fit based on our preregistered criteria (CFI=.001; NCI=.005).
-However, constraining the parcel indicator intercepts to be equal across time (i.e., the test of strong invariance) did result in a significant decrement in model fit (CFI=.004; NCI=.026), thus strong invariance was not achieved.
+For our model of broad-based externalizing, the model demonstrated excellent absolute fit across separate models at each time point (i.e., configural invariance).
+Concerning relative fit indices, restricting factor loadings to be equal across all time points (i.e., the test of weak invariance) did not decrement model fit based on our preregistered criteria (CFI=.001; NCI=.005).
+However, constraining the parcel indicator intercepts to be equal across time (i.e., the test of strong invariance) did result in a significant decrement in model fit (CFI=.004; NCI=.026); thus, strong invariance was not achieved.
 We did not pursue any tests of strict measurement invariance based on the results of the strong invariance test.

-To probe the lack of strong invariance, we investigated modification indices for the model since our initial preregistered proposal of dropping indicators was not feasible since a smaller number of parcels were used to model the latent dimensions.
+To probe the lack of strong invariance, we investigated modification indices for the model since our initial preregistered approach of dropping indicators was not feasible since a smaller number of parcels were used to model the latent dimensions.
 The modification indices indicated that the intercepts of parcels four and five should be allowed to vary over time, and thus a partial strong measurement invariance model was again tested after freeing the constraints on parcels four and five.
 This model demonstrated excellent overall fit ( ) and also showed no decrement in model fit compared to the weak invariance model of broad-based externalizing (CFI=.004; NCI=.026) indicating that partial strong longitudinal measurement invariance was achieved.

 Antagonistic Externalizing